nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Words in `{}` are the parameters to be supplied by the user.<br>
   e.g. in `add {name}`, `name` is a parameter which can be used as `add milk`.

+- Parameter prefixes such as sp/ and cp/ are special keywords that indicate a start of a parameter.

 - Parameters in `()` are optional.<br>
   e.g. in `add {name} (c/{count}), the `count` parameter can be omitted from the command.